By: William C. “Bubba” Head, Marietta Georgia DUI Attorney

 The Marietta Municipal Court prosecutor is Robert Donovan, who was appointed as the Prosecutor in 1986.
 Under Georgia laws, a misdemeanor prosecutor is called a “solicitor.”
 In addition to Mr. Donovan, five part-time Assistant Prosecutors are available to assist the Prosecutor on DUI cases or other misdemeanor offenses, including traffic tickets, like speeding.
 The assistant solicitors will fill in for Mr. Donovan when he is unavailable for the regularly-scheduled Marietta Municipal Court calendar.

-Additionally, the police report and DUI arrest video will be reviewed by the Marietta Solicitor.
+Additionally, the police report and DUI arrest video will be reviewed by Marietta’s Solicitor.
 This will show your manifestations of intoxication, as well as any field sobriety test performance.
-In some cases, like a DUI accident case, the Prosecutor will interview witnesses, and debrief police officers involved in your DUI arrest, booking or breath alcohol test.
-Once this DUI case review process is concluded, he or she will recommend a negotiated plea “offer” to your Marietta DUI attorney, and recommend fine amounts.
+In some cases, like a DUI accident case, the Prosecutor will interview witnesses, and debrief police officers involved in your DUI arrest, booking, or breath alcohol test.
+Once this DUI case review process is concluded, he or she will recommend a negotiated plea “offer” to your Marietta DUI attorney and recommend fine amounts.

-Serious traffic offenses, like DUI are generally not allowed to be handled without the client being present in court.
-On less serious offenses, this case be done via a plea in absentia, or a plea with our client being absent.
+Serious traffic offenses like DUI are generally not allowed to be handled without the client being present in court.
+On less serious offenses, this case is done via a plea in absentia, or a plea with our client being absent.

 This method of disposition is helpful if our client lives out of state, or a good distance from the Marietta Court.
 If we can get the DUI reduced to reckless driving, most municipal court judges will allow this to be done in absentia, but not a driving under the influence case.

 The Marietta Municipal Court is only authorized to conduct non-jury trials.
-Non-jury trials are known in the legal industry as a “bench trial,” meaning that the person occupying the “bench” (the judge) decides guilt or innocence.
+Non-jury trials are known in the legal industry as bench trials, meaning that the person occupying the “bench” (the judge) decides guilt or innocence.
 Any person facing criminal charges in the Marietta court can demand a trial by jury, and the criminal case is then bound over to Cobb County State Court, which is on the Marietta Square, less than 500 yards from the Municipal Court of Marietta.

 The City of Marietta Municipal Court location is in Downtown Marietta, Georgia.
 Limited free parking spaces are located near the Marietta Municipal Court building.
 However, it is advisable to arrive early to find a free space.